vincenttommi/phase-0-pac-1-js-variables/README.md

 for three reasons:

 1. When we assign a primitive value (any type of data _except_ an object) to a variable declared with `const`, we know that variable will _always_ contain the same value.
-2. When we assign an object to a variable declared with `const`, we know that variable will _always_ point to the same object (though the object's properties can still be modified — more on this in the lesson about objects in JavaScript).
+2. When we assign an object to a variable declared with `const`, we know that variable will _always_ point to the same object (though the object's properties can still be modified &mdash; more on this in the lesson about objects in JavaScript).
 3. When another developer looks at our code and sees a `const` declaration, they immediately know that variable points to the same object or has the same value every other time it's referenced in the program.
 For variables declared with `let` or `var`, the developer cannot be so sure and will have to keep track of how those variables change throughout the program.
 The extra information provided by `const` is valuable, and it comes at no extra cost to you!
 Just use `const` as much as possible and reap the benefits.

 ```js
 const pi = 3.14159;